 Lawnwood now houses over 200 snakes and most of these species can be found in the Southern Cape.
 Informative one hour guided tours afford visitors the opportunity of getting up close and personal with these fascinating creatures.
 A snake pit housing some 30 indigenous individuals is the perfect exhibit to hone one’s snake spotting skills – most visitors, at first glance, see only what appears to be a lifeless patch of grass with rocks and logs dotted around, but, with their guide’s assistance, they soon notice the well camouflaged snakes seeking shelter amongst the vegetation and rocks.
 Having shifted their vision into snake mode visitors soon realize that there is more to serpents than meets the eye as Mike and his guides share some of their vast knowledge of the lifestyles and habits of these amazing animals.
 As the tour moves on to the other exhibits visitors get the chance to handle some of the non-venomous species – always a somewhat terrifying experience at first for those with phobias about snakes!
 The most venomous snake exhibits are always a hit – particularly those housing the cobras, mambas and the boomslang.
 A highlight of the tour is undoubtedly the python encounter – draping a large albino Burmese python around one’s shoulders is an experience one will surely remember!

-Whilst snakes are the main feature of Lawnwood, other animals encounters from crocodiles and monitor lizards to horses and a pot-belly pig!
-Bamboo guests heading for The Crags should include Lawnwood on their list of venues to visit – for a very special experience!
+Whilst snakes are the main feature of Lawnwood, other animal encounters from crocodiles and monitor lizards to horses and a pot-belly pig can also be enjoyed!
+Bamboo Guest House guests heading for The Crags should include Lawnwood on their list of venues to visit – for a very special experience!